hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

     rm -rf /var/lib/apt-get/lists/* && \
     ln -s /usr/games/cowsay /usr/bin/cowsay
 RUN pip install --no-cache-dir -q scikit-learn

+# This sets the default working directory when a container is launched from the image
+WORKDIR /home/docker

+# Run as docker user by default when the container starts up
 USER docker
 ~~~
 {: .source}

-> ## Dockerfile layers
+> ## Dockerfile layers (or: why all these '&&'s??)
 >
 >Each `RUN` command in a Dockerfile creates a new layer to the Docker image.
 >In general, each layer should try to do one job and the fewer layers in an image
 > the easier it is compress.
+> This is why you see all these '&& \'s in the `RUN` command, so that all the shell commands will take place in a single layer.
-When trying to upload and download images on demand the
-> smaller the size the better.
+> When trying to upload and download images on demand the smaller the size the better.
+>
+> Another thing to keep in mind is that each `RUN` command occurs in its own shell, so any environment variables, etc. set in one `RUN` command will not persist to the next.
+{: .callout}

+> ## Garbage cleanup
+> Notice that the last few lines of the `RUN` command clean up and remove unneeded files that get produced during the installation process.
+This is important for keeping images sizes small, since files produced during each image-building layer will persist into the final image and add unnecessary bulk.
 {: .callout}

 > ## Don't run as `root`